Unicorndy/FASTAI_Image_Classification_with_Azure_Function_and_Telegram_bot_Deployment/Part3-Telegram_Bot_Deployment/README.md

 ```
 python bot.py
 ```
 6. Go to your new bot channel and try sending a image of a dog.
 You should be getting a response!
 Press ctrl-c twice to stop the script and the bot will stop working.
 ![Bot predicted class](https://github.com/Unicorndy/FASTAI_Image_Classification_with_Azure_Function_and_Telegram_bot_Deployment/blob/master/image/Part3/2-image_bot_predicted_class.png)

 ## Setup Heroku free server to run it online.
 1. You wouldn't want to have to leave your pc on 24 hours just to let the bot function.
 Therefore the best option is to transfer it onto a server.
-There are a couple of options, here we will be using heroku to deploy for FREE!
+There are couple of options, here we will be using heroku to deploy for FREE!

 2. Now to get ready for the deployment, register [heroku account](https://www.heroku.com/) if you haven't done so.
 Make sure you have also installed [heroku CLI for windows](https://devcenter.heroku.com/articles/heroku-cli) and [git](https://git-scm.com/downloads)